policies

 The Women’s Rights Party advocates for income support while raising our children or caring for our elders, recognising that mothering and caring is work and contributes to society.

-The Women’s Rights Party supports the campaign of the Child Poverty Action Group (CPAG) to reform the Working for Families (WFF) package, in order to support all lower income families, and to lift the poorest families out of poverty.
+We support the campaign of the Child Poverty Action Group (CPAG) to reform the Working for Families (WFF) package, in order to support all lower income families, and to lift the poorest families out of poverty.[1]
+In particular discrimination against beneficiary families, many of whom are headed by single mothers, should be removed.

 Rationale